rob121/bt-presence/README.md

 env GOOS=linux GOARCH=arm GOARM=5 go build -o devicepresence
 ```

+## Install

+There is an install script in util that will copy everything where it needs to go, for a linux/raspi

 ## Web Interface

 By default there is a web interface exposed on port 15784, that lets you see nodes, etc.